All first-year (Core) design students participate in one of our two learning communities:

 - Clarify your personal and career goals.

-The Design Exchange is a year-long, residential community housed in Friley and Linden Halls.
+The Design Exchange is a year-long, residential community housed in Friley and Helser Halls.
 An upper-class design student, who serves as a mentor, lives on the same floor to answer your questions, and you can work in a studio space designated for Design Exchange participants.
 Each February, students in this learning community travel to Minneapolis to visit design firms, art museums and the Mall of America.
 Throughout the year, you may take part in academic and social activities arranged by a peer mentor as well as workshops geared toward helping you with the application process to the college’s degree programs.

 The Design Collaborative is a one-semester, nonresidential community required for all first-year students who are not enrolled in the Design Exchange.
 It allows you to connect with peers and faculty members, expand your knowledge of the various majors in the College of Design, and enhance the skills you’ll need to succeed as a design student.